 North Carolina Community College Grants/North Carolina Education Lottery Scholarships

 The North Carolina Community College Grants (NCCCG) and North Carolina Education Lottery Scholarships (NCELS) are administered by the College Foundation of North Carolina to provide assistance to North Carolina residents demonstrating financial need.
 Students receiving NCCCG or NCELS must be enrolled at least half-time.
 Application is made through the Free Application for Federal Student Aid (FAFSA).

 Educational Assistance for Veterans and Certain Dependents of Veterans

 Most curriculum programs and some continuing education courses offered by the College are approved for the training of veterans.
 Eligible veterans and/or their eligible dependents who wish to pursue their education should contact the Financial Aid Office for application procedures and assistance.
 Please refer to the section on applying for Veteran’s benefits.

 The State of North Carolina provides limited funds to assist curriculum students with childcare.
 A student must demonstrate financial need as determined by the Expected Family Contribution (EFC) calculated by the FAFSA and be enrolled at least half-time, with at least one class being taught on campus.
 Applications are available from the Financial Aid Office on July 1 of each year.
-A student must be using a licensed daycare provider.

 Federal Work-Study Program